flutter/website/src/release/breaking-changes/flutter-gradle-plugin-apply.md

 Historically, this was done imperatively with Gradle's [legacy, imperative apply script method][].

-In Flutter 3.16, support has been added for applying these plugins with Gradle's [declarative plugins {} block][] (also called the Plugin DSL) and it is now the recommended approach.
+In Flutter 3.16, support was added for applying these plugins with Gradle's [declarative plugins {} block][] (also called the Plugin DSL) and it is now the recommended approach.
 Since Flutter 3.16, projects generated with `flutter create` use the Plugin DSL to apply Gradle plugins.
 Projects created